electricjones/air-lang/README.md

 This is a few-hours attempt at creating an interpreter from scratch for a made-up scripting language.
 No Virtual Machine, no true compiler, and no optimizations.
 Just a simple interpreter to parse and execute simple math expressions.

 **Please don't use for anything you care about.
-I guarantee this has bugs and terrible error handling**
+I guarantee this has bugs and terrible error handling.**

 ## Air Language Script
 Called "air" because it sounds a little like the first part of "arithmetic".
 Also, I will use any excuse to sneak in